lydiabower/blog/_posts/2017-07-06-how-much-deposit-do-i-need-to-buy-a-home.md

 Pay a maximum of £3,000 a month into the ISA and you’ll receive a government bonus when you put down your deposit, although there’s certain eligibility criteria to be met: the property must be a new build, and can’t be worth more than £250,000.

-At Trussle, we’re working towards supporting the Help to Buy scheme.
-As we’re focusing on one thing at a time in our effort to deliver the best possible mortgage experience for everyone, unfortunately this means that we can’t help those using the Help to Buy scheme just yet.
+_Note: We’re working towards supporting government schemes including Help to Buy, but are unable to provide this service just yet.
+For now, we’re focusing on one thing at a time in our effort to deliver the best possible mortgage experience for everyone.
+Follow us on [Facebook](https://www.facebook.com/hellotrussle), [LinkedIn](https://www.linkedin.com/company-beta/10234615/), or [Twitter](https://twitter.com/Trussle) to be the first to know when we support this service._

 ### Shared Ownership